Financial-Times/origami-build-tools/README.md

 Checks Sass supports [silent and non-silent compilation modes](https://origami.ft.com/spec/v1/sass/#sass-silent-mode).
 If `pa11y.html` demo exists, confirms it is accessible using [Pa11y](http://pa11y.org/).
-If `package.json` contains a `test` script, confirms it exits with a 0 exit code.
 Runs tests using [Karma](https://karma-runner.github.io) defaulting to Chrome Stable, can be configured to use BrowserStack by using the `--browserstack` flag.
 You will need the environment variables `BROWSER_STACK_USERNAME` and `BROWSER_STACK_ACCESS_KEY` set.
 This will run the tests on the minimum version for enhanced experience based on the [FT Browser Support Policy[(https://docs.google.com/document/d/1mByh6sT8zI4XRyPKqWVsC2jUfXHZvhshS5SlHErWjXU).

 ## Migration Guides